 - Always inform the individual in case the information is used for adverse actions (see next section) and

 - Supply additional information legally required if engaging in Investigative Consumer Reporting.

 - Pre-Adverse Action Notice: Before making an unfavorable employment decision, send a pre-adverse action disclosure.
 This is a preliminary notice to an applicant indicating information contained in their background screening report, if accurate, may cause denial of employment.
 Pre-adverse action disclosure can be issued orally, electronically or in writing.
 FTC Commentary recommends providing notification in writing so the employer has evidence they took reasonable steps to comply.
-A copy of the Federal Trade Commission's "Summary of Your Rights Under the FCRA" should be included.
+A copy of the "Summary of Your Rights Under the FCRA" should be included.
 Summary of Rights Under the FCRA, Additionally, disclosures must include:

 - Name, address and toll-free phone number of the consumer reporting agency who supplied the consumer report.